-Title No How appointed Term Notes College Director (Chair) 1 Ex-officio Ongoing Assistant College Director 1 Ex-officio Ongoing (Vice chairperson) Course Directors 4 Ex-officio Ongoing Any new future CD posts will also sit on

-Council Manager of Academic Affairs (Chairperson pro tempore) 1 Ex-officio Ongoing Manager of Corporate Affairs 1 Ex-officio Ongoing Student Representative 1 Elected by student body 2 year External Academics: Governance Profile QA profile HE profile FE profile 4 By nomination and approval of AC 3 years In exceptional circumstances external board members may be invited to extend their term Secretary 1 Ex-officio Ongoing In attendance Non-voting
+Title No How appointed Term Notes Chair Rotated amongst the External Members and the Manager of Academic Affairs Ongoing External Members will usually step down following 3 years on the Academic Council but may be asked to extend for a year.
+The Manager of Academic Affairs is Ex- officio.
+College Director 1 Ex-officio Ongoing Assistant College Director (Vice chairperson) 1 Ex-officio Ongoing Course Directors 4 Ex-officio Ongoing Any new future CD posts will also sit on Council Manager of Academic Affairs 1 Ex-officio Ongoing Tutor Representative 1 Elected by fellow tutors 2 years Student Representative 1 Elected by student body 2 years External Academics: Governance Profile QA profile HE profile FE profile 4 By nomination and approval of AC 3 years In exceptional circumstances external board members may be invited to extend their term Secretary 1 Ex-officio Ongoing In attendance Non-voting